maparrar/torre_docs/README.md

 # Planning
-The project was divided in 3 stages of 24 hours, each stage with 12 hours of effective working time
+The project was divided in 3 stages of 24 hours, each stage with 12 hours of effective working time.

 ## Stage 1:
 ### Product tasks: